 To segment your audience the right way, try answering these questions about them:

 - What are their needs and motivations?

-Depending on the type of notifications you send, you may be able to implement a deeper level of personalization.
-For example, you can send an abandoned cart notification with the name, category, and image of the product.
+For example, you can send an abandoned cart push notification with the name, category, and image of the product.

-Technically speaking, push notifications are simple blocks of text with a headline, a subheadline, one or more CTA buttons, and (sometimes) a Settings button.
+Technically speaking, push notifications are simple blocks of text with a headline, a subheadline, one or more CTA buttons, and (sometimes) a settings button.

 If they saved some content in your app, you could remind them to check the saved links too.
 For example, a job search app could remind users to finish applying for jobs they saved.